hantsy/maven-archetype-jakartaee9/docs/archetype.md

 # Building your own Maven archetype

 Github is easy to share codes with others, for example I created [jakartaee9-starter-boilerplate](https://github.com/hantsy/jakartaee9-starter-boilerplate) as a project template for Jakarta EE developers.
 For those who are familiar with Github, it is easy to start their new projects by forking or cloning this project directly.
-But obviously there are some files used for this project itself and not required in your own projects.
-For most of Java developers esp.
-Maven users, a simple and clean Maven archetype is still the preferred option to generate the new project skeleton.
+But obviously for a general Jakarta EE application, you do not need the configuraitons of all application severs, eg. Glassfish/Payara, WildFly, OpenLiberty, Apache TomEE, etc. For most of Java developers esp.
+Maven users, a simple and clean Maven archetype is still the preferred option to generate the new project skeleton, and you can add the required configuration back later.

-I had created some archetype toys myself in the past years, but I never made them public through the Maven central repository.
+I had created some maven archetype like toys myself in the past years, but I never made them public through the Maven Central repository.
 In this post, I will replay the steps of creating the [Maven Archetype for Jakarta EE 9](https://github.com/hantsy/maven-archetype-jakartaee9)  and the followed steps of  publishing it to the Maven Central repository and making it public to the world.

 ## Generating the archetype project skeleton